~ If you’d rather party in an old barn than sit still in a banquet hall…

 From the meadow

 Loose, natural and colorful are the words you want to keep in mind when choosing flowers for your rustic wedding.
-Wildflowers caught up in informal bouquets and tied with twine are carefree and sweet.
-Garden blossoms in little vases all down your head table give a collage feel to your décor.
+Wildflowers caught up in informal bouquets and tied with brown satin ribbon or twine are carefree and sweet.
+Garden blossoms in little vases make beautiful table centerpieces.
 And don’t forget the humble baby’s breath.
 When used in bunches, it goes from filler to fabulous!

 Imagine walking down the aisle on that aisle runner in a big, satin ball gown.
 Um…doesn’t quite work, does it?
 Since your rustic wedding location will probably be somewhat or a lot informal, choose a bridal gown that fits in with the surroundings.
 Lace in soft folds, sheer layers of chiffon, whispers of raw silk — all have a natural element to their look and won’t distract from your day.

 It is a wedding, after all!
 Use crystal chandeliers and hanging lights in that rustic barn.
 Hang informal little bouquets from every chair.
 Use your + his initials within a heart as your wedding “monogram.”
 Then take off for a ride on a bicycle built for two.